MPhil in Latin American Studies

 Course description

-The course covers a selection of major issues that have defined the politics of both countries, in the case of Peru from the military government (1968-80) onwards, and in the case of Bolivia from the aftermath of the 1952 revolution.
+The course covers a selection of major issues that have defined the politics of both countries in the wider comparative perspective of the Andean region, in the case of Peru from the military government (1968-80) onwards, and in the case of Bolivia from the aftermath of the 1952 revolution.
 Topics will include democratisation, political violence, social movements, the activities of political parties, institutional weaknesses/reform, elites, the narcotics industry, the military, amongst others.
-It will also involve some comparative analysis between the two countries, and reference to similar issues elsewhere in Latin America.

 Course structure

-The course will be taught in Michaelmas Term and, depending on numbers, probably on the basis of a weekly class.
-In principle, there will be eight classes, with students expected to write at least two essays of no more than 2,000 words, and to provide oral presentations on a topics of their choice.
-The essay topics will be designed to cover as much as possible of the syllabus but will also be chosen to reflect individual students’ particular interests.
+The course will be taught in Hilary term.
+In principle, there will be eight classes, with students expected to write at least two essays of no more than 2,000 words, and to provide oral presentations on a topic of their choice.
 A general reading list will be supplied as well as reading lists on the essay topics that students choose to select.

 Course assessment